NVIDIA/aistore/docs/getting_started.md

 overrides the default endpoint as per `ais config cli` or (same) `ais config cli --json`

-> Endpoints are equally provided by each and every running AIS gateway (aka "proxy") and each endpoint can be (equally) used to acess the cluster.
+> Endpoints are equally provided by each and every running AIS gateway (aka "proxy") and each endpoint can be (equally) used to access the cluster.
 To find out what's currently configured, run (e.g.):

 ```console
 $ ais config node <NODE> local host_net --json